civol/HDLRuby/README.md

  The first argument of the block must be the following:
    - `blk`: the block to execute when the write completes.
  Other arguments can be freely defined, and will be required by the `write` command.
- * `accesser < block>`: defines the reader-writer's access procedure.
-   This procedure is invoked by method `access` of the channel (please refer to the previous example).
- The first argument of the block must be the following:
-   - `blk`: the block to execute when the access completes.
- Other arguments can be freely defined, and will be required by the `access` command.

 For example, a channel implemented by a simple register of generic type `typ`, that can be set to 0 using the `reset` command can be described as follows: